 Hammers are drilled at precise angles so that they strike the strings exactly as the originals did.
 Since drilling angles vary from piano to piano, precision measurements must be taken of the sample hammers from the original set.
 In this photo the rake, (angle up and down) of a sample hammer is carefully determined.

-A special drill press dedicated to the boring of hammer heads is used to drill each hammer at the exact angles needed.
-(Not only are the necessary angles critical, but also the precise location of the hole in the molding-the wooden core of the hammer).
+only are the necessary angles critical, but also the precise location of the hole in the molding-the wooden core of the hammer).